Search within

 To reach this level of understanding and commitment, the IPESL Committee created a framework of policy design and adoption which included recurring opportunities to gather feedback from the CCSL community throughout the design process.
 The pedagogical goal was to initiate a college-wide conversation about assessment and its relationship to learning.
 At the same time the committee sought to secure policy legitimacy; exhibit clarity of purpose; obtain faculty, student, and administrative support; sustain political support; and contribute to the wider attainment of the policy objectives.
 Consequently, the design, adoption and implementation of this policy has been a simultaneous, integrated, recurring process.

-Several different bodies and individuals will share the responsibility of implementing the IPESL: teachers, the Dean of Curriculum and Faculty Development, the Dean of Academic Organization, the Dean of Continuing Education, the Dean of Student Services, the pedagogical counsellors who support teaching and learning in the Day Division, the pedagogical counsellors who support teaching and learning in Continuing Education, the Commission of Studies, the IPESL Committee, the Program Committees, and all relevant Department committees.
+Several different bodies and individuals will share the responsibility of implementing the IPESL: teachers, the Dean of Curriculum and Faculty Development, the Dean of Academic Organization, the Dean of Continuing Education, the Dean of Student Services, the pedagogical counselors who support teaching and learning in the Day Division, the pedagogical counsellors who support teaching and learning in Continuing Education, the Commission of Studies, the IPESL Committee, the Program Committees, and all relevant Department committees.

 The initial phase of the design and adoption of the IPESL included the following steps: